vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter01/Chapter01GradleConfig.md

 #### Create a task for running tests from the command line
 * Add the following lines of code in your `build.gradle` file
-* This lines will make you execute all the tests present in the project.
+* This will make you execute all the tests present in the project from command line with `@Test` Annotation.

 ![](https://i.imgur.com/OPxH4hv.png)

-#### Now total Gradle file should look like
+#### Now, the Gradle file should be:

 ![](https://i.imgur.com/LvkwUPW.png)